class

 void name(const std::

-string&) - assigns a name to the taskflow
+string&) - assigns a new name to this taskflow

 -